Demo Docs Pricing Compare Integrity Sign in Try it free

 Integration: LangChain

-Use the DarkMatterCallbackHandler pattern to automatically commit context after any LangChain chain or LLM call without modifying your chain logic.
+Use a callback handler to automatically commit context after any LangChain chain or LLM call without modifying your chain logic.

 from langchain_core.callbacks.base import BaseCallbackHandler